thegecko/vscode-web-test/README.md

 - Observe the file sent from the debugger to the UI fails to open:

 <img width="839" alt="Screenshot 2023-03-09 at 16 45 18" src="https://user-images.githubusercontent.com/61341/224093257-93a3c2dd-e998-40e8-b387-ac55c931b872.png">

-# Log information

-Follow these steps to view the debug adapter protocol traffic and debug logging:

-- Open the output pane
-- Select the `Mock Debug` channel from the dropdown